Float-Toolkit/core/README.md

 console.log(roundedResult === 0.3); // true
 ```

-This alternative fixes the main problem the previous solution has, but it also increases the amount of boilerplate code, since it requires you to add `Number(/* variable */.toFixed(/* precision */))` for every single number.
+This alternative fixes the main problem the previous solution has, but it also increases the amount of boilerplate code, since it requires you to add `Number(variable.toFixed(precision))` for every single number.

 The Float Toolkit syntax is much cleaner and more concise.